-Students may appeal their grade on any assessment for which they feel the instructor has abused their discretion or issued an arbitrary or capricious grade.
+Students may appeal their grade on any assessment for which they feel the instructor has miscalculated, abused their discretion, or issued an arbitrary or capricious grade.
 In every case, the burden of proof rests with the student to demonstrate a cause for a change in grade.
-The student has seven (7) workdays after receiving the grade and assessment feedback from the instructor to file a written appeal via memorandum with the Course Director.
+The student has seven (7) business days after receiving the grade and assessment feedback from the instructor to file a written appeal with the Course Director.

-In the event that the Course Director is also the student's instructor, the student should deliver the Appeal memo to the college Associate Dean of Academics.
-For a student taking an elective taught by a faculty member from a different college, the process is the same except the student would file their appeal with instructor's college Associate Dean.
-Similarly, for a student taking an NDU elective (one offered by non-college faculty), the student will file their appeal with the Associate Provost.
+If the Course Director is also the student's Faculty Seminar Leader (FSL), the student should deliver the appeal memo to the Associate Dean of Academics.
+For a student taking an elective taught by a faculty member from a different college, the process is the same except the student should file their appeal with the Associate Dean of the instructor's college.
+Similarly, for a student taking an NDU elective (one offered by non-college faculty), the student will file their appeal with the Associate Provost for Academic Programs and Faculty Affairs (APAP).

-Prior to initiating a grade appeal, the student should meet with their instructor to discuss their performance on the assessment.
-As a professional courtesy, the student should inform the instructor if they intend to file an appeal.
+Before initiating a grade appeal, the student should meet with their instructor to discuss their performance on the assessment.
+As a professional courtesy, the student should inform the instructor of their intent to file an appeal.

-Upon receipt of the Appeal memo, the Course Director (or Associate Dean or Associate Provost) will have 7 workdays to conduct an assessment and issue a ruling to the student.
-In all cases, the same timelines apply; 7 workdays to file an Appeal, and 7 work-days for final adjudication.
+Upon receipt of the appeal memo, the Course Director (or Associate Dean of Academics) will have seven (7) business days to conduct a review and issue a ruling to the student.

+In all cases, the same timelines apply: 7 business days to file an appeal and 7 business days for final adjudication.